liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 title: "Upgrading ActiveModelSerializers from 0.8 to 0.10"
 date: 2017-10-19
 author: Adam Niedzielski
-categories: ruby rails rubyonrails api json active_model_serializers
+tags: ruby rails rubyonrails api json active_model_serializers
 ---
 This blog post presents our battle story from upgrading ActiveModelSerializers from version 0.8 to 0.10.
 Version 0.10 introduces significant changes in the